 - Be wary of leaving bags outside a hotel room at a set time to be collected by a porter service as some tour groups will ask you to do.

 Breaking into Rooms and Room Safes

-These gangs also check in under false names to break into rooms and safes.
-Many are international professional criminals who can pick the hotels electronic or magnetic locks and know how to break into the room safe.
+These gangs also check-in under false names to break into rooms and safes.
+Many are international professional criminals who can pick the hotel electronic or magnetic locks and know how to break into the room safe.

 They move through the hotel undetected, even by security cameras, and have left before hotel staff are alerted to the theft.